HPM573/CourseInfo/SoftwareRequirement.md

     3. Select **Project Interpreter** from the left menu.
 To create a Project Interpreter, click on the small grey **gear** on top right and select **Add**.
     From the left menu, select **System Interpreter**.
 The path to where the python is installed should be already displayed in the text box next to Interpreter.
-If not, navigate to the folder where python is install (Note that to find the folder you might need to click on the button **Show Hidden Files and Directories** which is on the top of the window.)
+If not, navigate to the folder where python is install (Note that to find this folder you may need to click on the button **Show Hidden Files and Directories** which is on the top of the window.)
     On my computer it is "C:\Users\ry87\AppData\Local\Programs\Python\Python37-32\python.exe".
 Click Ok
     4. In the next windows, we install the packages we need.
 Click on the small **+** button on the right.
      Search for **numpy** and select it.
 In the bottom of the page, select **Install to user's site packages directory**